dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 Functional Languages
 ====================

-:term:`Functional` languages, such as Common Lisp, Scheme and to a large extent TCL, view an entire program as one large function to be evaluated.
+Functional languages, such as Common Lisp,
+Scheme and to a large extent TCL, view an entire program as one large function to be evaluated.
 Expressions, statements and even control structures all return values, which may in turn be used as arguments